cgwire/kitsu/docs/getting-started-production/README.md

 The first line is the total number of tasks assigned to the Artist since the beginning of the Production.
 The second line, **Remaining** is what the Artist has left to do.

+If the artist still have plenty task to do, he may miss the deadline, if he only have the not started to do, there is still a chance.
+But you need to keep an eye on thoses tasks.

 ## How to Know Why a Task is Late

-Now that you know tasks are late or will be late, you need to understand **why**.
+Now that you know which tasks are late or will be late, you need to understand **why**.

-There are several reasons why a task is late :
+There are several reasons why a task is late:
 - The Artist is overwhelmed and has too many tasks to do at the same time
 - There is too much back-and-forth on this Task
 - The Task is underestimated and too difficult to finish on time.